Getting Older Sucks

 You see, in your 40s, you have more time and resources to invest in yourself.
 In your 20s, your lifestyle didn’t support major transformations and your budget likely didn’t allow you to hire a coach.
 In your 30s you were probably too busy with kids or career (or both).

-While we can’t do much about the wrinkles, we can do a heck of a lot about the other changes.
-In your 40s it’s completely possible to have a better body than the average 20-something, so at least in one aspect, you can look and feel much younger.
+While we can’t do much about the wrinkles, we can do a lot about the other changes.
+In your 40s it’s completely possible to have a better body than the average 20-something.
+You can also have dramatic improvements in strength, health, energy and confidence.

-You really can have the best body of your life in your 40s so let’s do this!
+You really can be the strongest, healthiest version of yourself in your 40s so let’s do this!

 It’s actually not that hard…